greenelab/deep-review/sections/02_intro.md

 watching online videos [@doi:10.1109/ICASSP.2013.6639343].
 Such approaches, termed deep learning, seem like a solution to the challenge presented by the growth of data in biomedicine.
-Perhaps these algorithms could identify the biological "cats" hidden in our data - the patterns that exist but that we don't know to look for - and could act on them.
+Perhaps these algorithms could identify the "cats" hidden in our data - the patterns that exist but that we don't know to look for - and could act on them.

-Deep learning has transformed image analysis, but researchers' initial forays into the use of these techniques in biomedicine have been relatively limited.
+Deep learning has transformed image analysis, but researchers' initial forays into the use of these techniques in biomedicine have been less conclusive.
 There are certainly numerous promising examples, but we have not yet seen the massive convergence on these approaches that occurred in the field of image analysis.
 In this review, we discuss whether this is simply a matter of time or